-The application benchmark consists of a small wind park of 9 wind turbines located in a coordinate system of a square matrix 3×3 , as explained in [6].
-The distance between two wind turbines in both directions is 7L, where L represents the wind turbine rotor diameter.
-Two measuring devices (masts) are placed in front of the wind turbines, and located in each of the two wind directions, i.e., 0^o and 45^o .
+The application benchmark consists of a small wind park of 9 wind turbines located in a coordinate system of a square matrix 3×3 , as explained in (Odgaard and

+Stoustrup (2013)).
+The distance between 2 wind turbines in both directions is 7L, where L represents the wind turbine rotor diameter.
+2 measuring devices (masts) are placed in front of the wind turbines, and located in each of the 2 wind directions, i.e. 0^o and 45^o .
 These masts, which provide a measurement of the wind speed, are located 10L in front of the wind park, in order to avoid the effect of the wind park wakes.
-The wind turbines of the wind park are generic 4.8 MW systems described in [3].
-They are three bladed horizontal axis, pitch controlled variable speed wind turbines.
-The diagram of the wind farm is shown in Fig. 1.
+The wind turbines of the wind park are generic 4.8 MW systems described in (Odgaard et al. (2013)).
+They are three bladed horizontal axis, pitch controlled variable speed wind turbines, that are described in detail in (Odgaard and Stoustrup (2013)).